NeveIsa/webclipboard/README.md

 ##### Installation
 `pip install -U webclipboard`

-If you are on Linux and you don't have xclip, install xcip using `sudo apt install xclip`
+If you are on Linux and you don't have xclip, install xclip using `sudo apt install xclip`

 ##### Sharing your clipboard